fluencelabs/examples/aqua-examples/price-oracle/README.md

 ```

-In this implementation of our application workflow, we process price quote acquisition in parallel over price_getter services deployed to many nodes.
+In this implementation of our application workflow, we process price quote acquisition in parallel over `price_getter` services deployed to many nodes.
 This allows us to scale our workflow and take full advantage of the network size and service deployment commitments.

-Again, using `aqua cli`:
+Again, using `aqua` cli:

 ```bash
 aqua run \